catppuccin/nvim/README.md

 local mocha = require("catppuccin.palettes").get_palette "mocha"
 ```

-Will returns a table where the key is the name of the color and the value is its hex value corresponding to each flavour.
+Returns a table where the key is the name of the color and the value is its hex value corresponding to each flavour.

 ## Overwriting colors